Citizens' Union for South Tyrol

-The Citizens' Union for South Tyrol (BürgerUnion für Südtirol, BUfS), formerly Union for South Tyrol (Union für Südtirol, UfS), was a national-conservative political party active in South Tyrol, Italy.
+The Citizens' Union for South Tyrol (BürgerUnion für Südtirol, BUfS), formerly Union for South Tyrol (Union für Südtirol, UfS), was a national-conservative and, at times, right-wing populist political party active in South Tyrol, Italy.

 The party was committed to the German-speaking minority and its right to self-determination.
 Recently, the party re-branded itself as a centrist party and distanced from the separatism of other German-speaking parties.

-Its long-time leader has been Andreas Pöder.
+Its long-time leader was Andreas Pöder.